AlexanderLea/paginated-table-of-contents/README.md

-# paginated-table-of-contents
+# Paginated Table of Contents
-Google docs Addoon script to create a paginated table of contents
+Google docs Add-on script to create a paginated table of contents